leighayanid/leighdinaya.com/README.md

 # [WIP] Personal website

-A complete rewrite of website for the 3rd time.
-Third time's a charm for me 😆 Fully static, responsive and production-ready website built with Nuxt.js, Nuxt Content and hosted on Netlify.
+As they say, "third time's a charm."
+A complete rewrite of my personal website for the third time.
+Fully static, responsive and production-ready website built with Nuxt.js, Nuxt Content and hosted on Netlify.
 Styling with Tailwind CSS.